jhan-dev/ProductManagement/README.md

 ## Certification Checklist
-Use this checklist to ensure that all of the requirement items have been completed before you release your product.
+Use this checklist to ensure that all of the required items have been completed before you release your product.
 Consult with others related to your product to build the requirements for certification.

-### (Additional requirements can be added accordance with your organization)
+### (Additional requirements can be added in accordance with your organization)
 1. Legal review
 2. License review
 3. Patent review